What we do

 An appointment will be booked by the admin team for one of our clinicians to call you on the number you have provided us with.
 Please can you let us know of any changes to your home or mobile numbers before the appointment?
 If you wish to cancel your appointment or rebook it is vital you call the department as a failed appointment cost the NHS up to £160.
 If you have any questions or need further information or leaflets please contact the department and our dedicated staff will be happy to help.

-After the orthotist has examined you, they will discuss your treatment options with you.
-You may need to part undress for the assessment and measurement, or plaster moulds may need to be taken, please wear loose trousers and avoid wearing tights.
+• Once you have been welcomed into the clinic room, the Orthotist will discuss your referral before examining you further.
+You may need to part undress for the assessment and measurement, or plaster moulds may need to be taken so please wear loose trousers and avoid wearing tights.
 If you wish, you may bring a relative or friend into the appointment with you.

-Small stocks of orthoses are kept at the hospital.
-We may give you one of these at your first appointment if it is appropriate.
-Most orthoses have to be made specifically for you, one or more further appointments will be arranged to make sure that it fits properly once it arrives.
+• Small stocks of orthoses are kept in the department.
+We may give you one of these devices at your first appointment if it is deemed appropriate.

 Students in the orthotics departments